corrode/corrode.github.io/content/blog/illegal-state.md

 }
 ```

-Note how the constructor returns a `Result`.
+Note how the constructor now returns a `Result`.
+Also note, that wrapping the `String` in a struct is a zero-cost abstraction.
+The compiler will optimize it away, so there's no performance penalty!

 We can now use this type in our `User` struct.

 ```rust